Skip to main content

 We've also recently updated research to better understand the risks and hazards associated with climate change locally.

-See our Proposed District Plan for more information about how climate change risks will be considered in future planning decisions for Te Whanganui-a-Tara Wellington.
+See our District Plan for more information about how climate change risks will be considered in future planning decisions for Te Whanganui-a-Tara Wellington.

 Next steps